-Completing the Strem STEM Lab will benefit all students, grades 1-3 (over 500 students) on a daily basis.
-Specifically, it will:
+The Strem STEM Lab benefits all students, grades 1-3 (over 500 students) on a daily basis.
+Specifically, the lab:

-- Create a flexible lab space that reduces wasted time in setup and transition between activities.
+- Creates a flexible lab space that reduces wasted time in setup and transition between activities.

 - Integrate science, technology, engineering, and math concepts via shared projects using a variety of tools, including current computer technology and peripherals.

-- Enable inquiry-based learning in all domains of Science, Technology, Engineering, and Math.
+- Enables inquiry-based learning in all domains of Science, Technology, Engineering, and Math.

-- Expand differentiated instruction and contemporary teaching strategies in STEM-related coursework.
+- Expands differentiated instruction and contemporary teaching strategies in STEM-related coursework.

 - Create a seamless flow from lower elementary school to upper elementary and middle school STEM experiences.

 Phase Two Results & Impact at the Molin and Nock Schools, 2017-18